 Utilize Feeding Time as Training Time

-How and why to use your dogís food bowl to your advantage.
+How and why you should use your dogís food bowl as a training tool.

 You may think of it simply as a convenient vessel, useful for keeping your dog’s food gathered in one place, off the floor.
 Your dog probably has a very different perspective.
 For him, the bowl is likely to be a high value object of great import, especially if he’s a hearty eater.
 In this magical dish, one or more times a day FOOD appears.

 Mealtime carries great significance for most dogs.
 It can be fraught with excitement, arousal, and stress.
 A wise dog owner understands the importance of mealtime and uses it to her advantage.

 Your dog’s feeding ritual can be used to reinforce good manners, practice deference exercises, and encourage a positive association with food, food bowls, feeding, and the presence of humans in the vicinity of his hallowed feeding vessel.

 If you just dump food in his bowl and depositing it on the floor, you miss a golden training opportunity – and you might actually reinforce undesirable behaviors.

 Mealtime is a perfect opportunity for twice daily “Wait” training sessions, using two principles of operant conditioning: positive reinforcement and negative punishment.
 Positive reinforcement (dog’s behavior makes a good thing happen) occurs each time you say “Yes!” and feed a tidbit.
 Negative punishment (dog’s behavior makes a good thing go away) happens every time he gets up and you put the bowl back on the counter or lift it out of his reach.

 1. Have your dog sit at his designated dinner spot.
 Tell him “Wait!”
 If he remains seated, say “Yes!” and feed him one tidbit from his bowl (which you have placed on a counter).